BlockFutureTech/kortho-docs/en-us/dev/meta_tx.md

 - Broadcast `rawTransaction` to blockchain；

 ## Official Meta Transaction Service
-Huobi officially provides a meta transaction service with a fee subsidy based on the caller's `HT` holdings.
+Huobi officially provides a meta transaction service with a fee subsidy based on the caller's `KTO` holdings.

 The expiration time for the subsidy is 1 day(28800 blocks)；